solarmon/WHDLoad-Game-Launcher/README.md

 **It is also recommended that both the WHDLoad DH0: and Games (collections) DH1: partition are mounted as as a directories - it just allows managing them much easier on the host emulation system, and you do not have to worry about the size of the .hdf file**

-# Select Slave mode
+# Slave Selection mode

-If multiple slave files are detected, and if **Target Slave** method is not used, then a selection method is used.
+If multiple slave files are detected, and if **Slave Target** method is not used, then a selection method is used.

 The selector method used is the excellent **ABS** (**Amiga Boot Selector**)